-By the end of the course the student will be able to : 1.
-Gain enough knowledge to understand the concept of EMI / EMC related to product design & development.
+By By the end of the course the student will be able to : 1.
+Apply the concept of EMI / EMC related to product design & development.
 2. Analyze the different EM coupling principles and its impact on performance of electronic system.
-3. Know how to bring down the electromagnetic interference highlighting the concepts of both susceptibility and immunity 4.
-Acquire broad knowledge of various EM radiation measurement techniques 5.
-Gain enough knowledge to understand the present leading edge industry standards in different countries
+3. Design and analyze the given system to bring down the electromagnetic interference using the concepts of both susceptibility and immunity.
+4. Design and analyze systems using knowledge of various EM radiation measurement techniques 5.
+Design and analyze systems for reduction of Electromagnetic interference following EMI standards